vdhamer/Photo-Club-Hub/.github/README.md

 You can _swipe_ left or right to manually move backwards or forwards through the portfolio.
 There is also an _autoplay_ mode for an automatic slide show.
 This screen is (for Fotogroep Waalre) currently based on a Javascript plug-in (`Juicebox Pro`) that is normally used in website creation.

+### The Preferences Screen

+The `Preferences` screen allows you to configure which types of portfolios you want to include in the Portfolios screen.
+You can, for example, choose whether to include former members.
+The `Preferences` screen probably should also filter the `Who's Who` screen - but it doesn't yet.

+### The Readme Screen

+The `Readme` screen contains background information on the app and info on app usage.

 ### The Who's Who Screen